injNinja/scripts/README.md

 ![Screenshot](banner_github_varslashblog.png) <br>

-Pieces of code seen in https://varslashblog.com
+Here you can find the pieces of code seen on my website, https://varslashblog.com

+Feel free to use them and share with your friends and colleagues!